Kiloutre/TekkenMovesetExtractor/README.md

 **CHARACTER** is to be replaced with the folder name of the target character, containing the .json and animation data.
 Administrator rights may be required to import the moveset into memory.

+# TODO:

+- Fix commands that use command buffer
+- Fix throws crashing (use a placeholder throw data the throw cannot be fully imported)